fscorrupt/awesome-stars/README.md

 - [Vexa-ai/vexa](https://github.com/Vexa-ai/vexa) - Self-hosted, multi-user API that drops bots into Google Meet for real-time transcripts.
 - [whitesmith/hawkpost](https://github.com/whitesmith/hawkpost) - Generate links that users can use to submit messages encrypted with your public key.
 - [jl94x4/ClearLogo-Updater](https://github.com/jl94x4/ClearLogo-Updater) - This tool allows you to update the Clear Logo for Plex, this logo is used on the new Plex Experience on Android Mobile and iOS.
 This script allows you to update them based on the show name and year, o
-- [ChrispyBacon-dev/DockFlare](https://github.com/ChrispyBacon-dev/DockFlare) - DockFlare: Cloudflare Tunnel & Zero Trust manager
+- [ChrispyBacon-dev/DockFlare](https://github.com/ChrispyBacon-dev/DockFlare) - DockFlare: Automate Cloudflare Tunnels with Docker Labels
 - [jl94x4/ColleXions](https://github.com/jl94x4/ColleXions) - ColleXions automates the process of pinning collections to your Plex home screen, making it easier to showcase your favorite content.
 With customizable features, it enhances your Plex experience by dy
 - [lllyasviel/FramePack](https://github.com/lllyasviel/FramePack) - Lets make video diffusion practical!
 - [Bothari/googlarr](https://github.com/Bothari/googlarr) - A Plex poster daemon that overlays googly eyes on your media library